SAP-samples/teched2023-AD264/exercises/ex2/README.md

 You have added basic capabilities to call out to a remote service.

-Continue to - [Exercise 3](../ex3/README.md) to see how this can be enhanced.
+Continue to [exercise 3](../ex3/README.md) to see how this can be enhanced.